QuestPDF/QuestPDF-Documentation/api-reference.md

 ## Scale
 - This component scales the size of its children,
-- The layouting rules, such as available space is being scaled as well so the container follow all size constraints.
+- The layout rules, such as available space is being scaled as well so the container follow all size constraints.

 ```csharp
 .Scale(2f)